 Step by Step Video Tutorial

-The total setup time was about 1 hour, including setting up the HVLP gun.
-It only took a few minutes to get used to the Wagner HVLP gun, and cleanup was as simple as running warm to hot water through it.
+Total setup time for this project is about 1 hour, including setting up the HVLP gun.
+It only takes a few minutes to get used to the Wagner HVLP gun, and cleanup is as simple as running warm to hot water through it.
 All of the parts can be detached for cleaning purposes and can be put back together in seconds.